 Vault of the Archangel – (White/Black Lifelink Land)

 Most of the time, Vault of the Archangel is just a normal land.
-Your opponent might even forget that its there.
+Your opponent might even forget it’s there.
 Then, suddenly, all your creatures have deathtouch and lifelink!
-Out of nowhere, this unassuming land just swung the game in your favour.
+Out of nowhere, this unassuming land just swung the game in your favor.

 This is the strength of Vault of the Archangel.
 Whenever you need it, for only 4 mana, you can instantly buff all of your creatures!